Courts of appeal in Sweden: Organization

 The courts of appeal have jurisdiction in appeals from the district courts.
 The territorial jurisdiction (domkrets), dividing Sweden into nine court districts, is based on the geographic boundaries of several district courts, as prescribed by the government.
 The courts of appeal are:

 The largest is Svea Court of Appeal, covering fifteen judicial districts.
 In the courts of appeal, a judge other than the president of a court or a division of a court is titled Judge of Appeal (hovrättsråd).
 A judge who presides over a division is titled Senior Judge of Appeal (hovrättslagman), and the head official of the appellate court is titled President, Court of Appeal (hovrättspresident).

 Approximately 650 people work for the courts of appeal in Sweden.
 Each court of appeal is divided into a number of departments, headed by a Senior Judge of Appeal or the President.
 There are also more than 600 lay judges (nämndeman) linked to the courts of appeal.
 Lay judges are laymen, not legally qualified representatives of the people, appointed by the county councils, serving four years at a time.
 The appellate court make use of lay judges in criminal cases only.

+History

+The courts of appeal in Sweden were the highest judicial body until King Gustav III founded the Supreme Court of Sweden in 1789.
+Today, these courts function mostly as appellate courts.
+They are the second highest general courts in both Sweden and Finland, and both countries have six of them.

+The first hovrätt, Svea Court of Appeal, was founded 1614 in Stockholm.
+In Finland, then part of Sweden, the court in Turku was founded in 1623 by Gustavus Adolphus, mainly because it was difficult to travel from Finland to Stockholm.

+During the imperial era, additional courts of appeal were introduced in order to relieve the original Svea hovrätt.
+Göta Court of Appeal was the second such court in present day Sweden, established in Jönköping in 1634.
+It was preceded by the court in Turku (1623) and the court in Tartu (1630).